Hungarian Dances (Brahms): List

-Orchestrations
+Arrangements and influences

-Brahms wrote orchestral arrangements for Nos.1, 3 and 10.
+Brahms wrote orchestral arrangements for Nos.
+1, 3 and 10.
 Other composers have orchestrated the other dances.
 These composers include Antonín Dvořák (Nos.
-17 to 21), Andreas Hallén (Nos.2, 4 and 7), Paul Juon (No.4), Martin Schmeling (1864–1943) (Nos.
-5 to 7), Hans Gál (Nos.8 and 9), Albert Parlow (Nos.
-5, 6 and 11 to 16) and Robert Schollum (Nos.4, 8 and 9).
+17 to 21), Andreas Hallén (Nos.
+2, 4 and 7), Paul Juon (No. 4), Martin Schmeling (1864–1943) (Nos.
+5 to 7), Hans Gál (Nos.
+8 and 9), Albert Parlow (Nos.
+5, 6 in 1876 and 11 to 16 in 1885) and Robert Schollum (Nos.
+4, 8 and 9).
 More recently, Iván Fischer has orchestrated the complete set.

-Brahms's Hungarian Dances were influential in the development of ragtime.
-See, for example, the role of German-American piano teacher Julius Weiss in ragtime composer Scott Joplin's early life and career.
+The first ten dances were arranged for solo piano by Brahms himself.
+The remaining dances (Nos.
+11-21) were arranged for solo piano by Theodor Kirchner.
+Nos.
+11-16 are also arranged for simplified piano by Robert Keller.

+The Hungarian Dances have also been arranged for violin and piano, most notably by Paul Klengel (Nos.
+1-3, 5-8, 13, 17, 19-21) and Fritz Kreisler (No. 17).

+Hungarian Dance No. 4 in F♯ minor was used by composer John Morris as the main theme in his score for Mel Brooks' comedy film The Twelve Chairs (1970), set in the Soviet Union in the 1920s.
+This included both the film's instrumental score and a song, Hope for the Best, Expect the Worst, with lyrics by Mel Brooks, all based on the Johannes Brahms composition.

 Recordings

 The earliest known recording of any movement of Hungarian Dances was a condensed piano-based rendition of Hungarian Dance No. 1, from 1889, played by Brahms himself, and was known to have been recorded by Theo Wangemann, an assistant to Thomas Edison.
 The following dialogue can be heard in the recording itself, before the music starts: